 - 6 Classes: Oct.
 31 Dec.
-12

-- Class ID: 4803
+12 Class ID: 4803

 - Tuesday, 11:30 AM 12:30 PM

 - Cyert Hall, Hawkins Conference Room

+- Note: Class will not meet on Nov.
+7

 Many people believe that string instrument study is out of reach for adult learners, especially if they had no exposure as children, but that is simply not the case.
 This class will introduce the fundamentals of violin playing in a supportive group setting especially tailored to adult beginners.
 Recent research has found that learning a musical instrument at any age may help maintain cognitive skills and learning in a group also fosters a sense of camaraderie.
 "Rusty" players with prior experience are welcome to join, but if you have studied for more than six months you will probably be too advanced for this class.